deltaboltz/CMPLR-P1/README.md

 How to Run:

 make linclean:
-cleans the left over objects, binaries, and compiled items in the director
+cleans the left over objects, binaries, and compiled items in the directory

 make:
   compiles the entire program